-We are recruiting for start dates throughout 2021, including July and September.
-Please note that most of our new recruits will be based in our Global Headquarters in Cambridge, however we have a small number of opportunities available at our Manchester office.
+We are currently recruiting for start dates throughout 2021, including September, and throughout 2022, including January, April, July and September.
+Additional start dates may also available and you will be asked to state your availability on your application form.
+Please note that our new recruits will be based in our Global Headquarters in Cambridge.
 This role is available on a full-time or part-time basis.

 Pro Bono at Costello Medical